apatten001/LinuxServerConfigProject/README.md

 After you will create an .ssh directory and within the directory a authorized_keys file where all of the grader's authorized keys will be stored.

-2. Add the private key to the authorized_keys file stored at `/home/grader/.ssh/authorized_keys`
+2. Add the public key to the authorized_keys file stored at `/home/grader/.ssh/authorized_keys`

 ### Next configure and enable the uncomplicated firewall(ufw)

-1. `sudo apt-get ufw` # install ufw
+1. `sudo apt-get install ufw` # install ufw
 2. `sudo ufw allow 2200`
 3. `sudo allow www`
 4. `sudo allow ufw 123`